 It’s no surprise then that Canada is also home to many fantastic beasts.
 They live in the various climatically and topographically odd areas around the country, often thriving in places where people prefer not to live.
 And today, we’re going to investigate of these wonderful, truly Canadian, animals.

 Beavers are the ultimate symbol of Canada.
 It’s even in their name!
 And as the second largest rodent in the world, they hold the same silver-medal in the size standings as Canada does.

-Beavers are found all over Canada, but the largest population of beavers can be found in British Columbia.
+Beavers are found all over Canada, but the largest population of beavers can be found right here in British Columbia.
 They like to occupy slow-moving streams, which they promptly modify with dams and lodges of their own construction.
-The largest beaver dam in the world is in Northern Alberta.
+Fun fact, the largest beaver dam in the world is in Northern Alberta.
 It is over 850 meters long and is in such a secluded area that it was only discovered in 2007 by satellite photos.

 Historically, beavers are known due to our brief habit of making them into fashionable hats.
 Nowadays, beavers are popular for another reason.
 They secrete a brown slime from sacs located under their tail that smells like musky vanilla.
 Known as castoreum, it is FDA approved as an additive in food and perfume (although it is almost exclusively used in the latter).
 So next time you get a lovely waft of vanilla, remember that you might actually be smelling a beaver butt.

 Another animal with a Canadian name, the Lynx is a stub-tailed, tuft-eared, nocturnal hunter.
 Well adapted to cold weather, they are usually found in northern Canada, staying in the boreal forests of The Yukon and Northwest Territories and avoiding the more open areas of Nunavut.